 This is the second session in a new 4-part updated Best Practices Webinar Series: Companion Animal Transport (2019), based on the recently revised Best Practices document.

 Approved for 1 Certified Animal Welfare Administrator continuing education credit.

 Jerrica Owen, CAWA

-Jerrica Owen is the Interim San Diego Campus Co-Director for San Diego Humane Society.
+Jerrica Owen is the Director for Strategic Initiatives and the Interim San Diego Campus Co-Director for San Diego Humane Society.
 She has 15 years animal welfare experience, her first 6 years concentrated in animal behavior where she implemented, executed and managed a behavior evaluation program at SDHS.
 Her experience and expertise includes animal behavior, effective animal shelter inventory and population management, process efficiencies, program development, and progressions in policy and procedure.
 Jerrica received a B.S. degree in Health Science from California State University, Chico, and is a Certified Animal Welfare Administrator (CAWA).